Alabama House of Representatives: Compensation

 Constitutional Amendment 57 provides the methods for setting legislative compensation.
 Since 2021, representatives earn $51,734 per year.
 Representatives are also allotted $85 per day for single overnight stays or $100 per day for multiple overnight stays in order to accommodate lodging needs.
 The presiding officer of the House of Representatives earns an additional $18,000 per year.

 No retirement benefits are available to representatives.

 Legislative process

-House bills are referred to their committees of jurisdiction by the Speaker.
+House bills are referred to their committees of jurisdiction by the speaker.
 Bills can be introduced at any point in the legislative session.

-The Governor of Alabama has the authority to use a line-item veto on appropriations bills as long as they are returned to the legislature before its adjournment.
-In most circumstances, during the legislative session, the Governor has six days to consider vetoing legislation before it automatically becomes law.
-If session has concluded, the Governor has 10 days to consider legislation.
-Vetoes can be overturned by a majority vote in both chambers of the Alabama Legislature.
+The governor of Alabama has the authority to use a line-item veto on appropriations bills as long as they are returned to the legislature before its adjournment.
+In most circumstances, during the legislative session, the governor has six days to consider vetoing legislation before it automatically becomes law.
+If session has concluded, the governor has 10 days to consider legislation.
+Vetoes can be overturned by a simple majority vote in both chambers of the Alabama Legislature.